MasaoFujii/pg_cheat_funcs/README.md

 For each character, ordinary map is consulted first.
 If no match is found, extra map is consulted next.
 If still no match, an error is raised.
-Note that extra map is available in PostgreSQL 9.5 or later.

 The content of ordinary map is the same as the map that euc_jp_to_utf8 (default conversion map from EUC_JP to UTF-8 that PostgreSQL provides) uses.